 ”You can be for certain nobody is perfect, but when you’re rich nobody gives a shit,” he says on the Dream-assisted title track.
 Even with the trail of zeros on his bank account statements, T.I.’s No Mercy album strives for the sympathy and understanding of his listeners.
 Redemption is key and on “Get Back Up” he teams up with Chris Brown, an artist who is seeking public forgiveness himself albeit for completely different reasons.

-When not reminding us that he’s a convict with a conscience, T.I shows that he’s still about the party tracks.
+When not reminding us that he’s a convict with a conscience, T.I. shows that he’s still about the party tracks.
 The xylophone-filled “Amazing” featuring Pharrell has a subdued cool with minimal instruments.
 “Poppin’ Bottles” featuring Drake is straight pre-gaming before going to the club material.
-The most poignant moment on the record comes on “Castle Walls” with Christina Aguliera.
+The most poignant moment on the record comes on “Castle Walls” with Christina Aguilera.
 The theme of money creating isolation rears its head again, but the song succeeds with Aguliera’s powerful chorus and exceptional production from London native Alex Da Kid.

-No Mercy receives a PAR
+This album receives a PAR